f5devcentral/f5-agility-labs-containers/docs/intro.rst

 .. attention::
-   * For anyone wishing to take this lab at a later date, the lab is hosted on the F5 UDF Environment, and is called **"Containers - Kubernetes & OpenShift Integration with BIG-IP"**.
+   * For anyone wishing to take this lab at a later date, the lab is hosted on the F5 UDF Environment, and is called
+     **"AppWorld 2024 - F5 NGINX/CIS Ingress Labs"**.
      Please work with your F5 Account Team for access.

    * Once you have established remote access to your lab jumpbox, Firefox should automaticaly start.
 If not a desktop icon has been provided.